SyntaxSugarApps/Dump-all-pictures-from-https-prnt.sc/README.md

 # Background
 Users can upload pictures to https://prnt.sc that are made publicly availalbe.
 The way the access to each picture is structured is through a sequence consisting of two letters and a four digit number.
-In totalt making a code consiting of 6 characters.
+In totalt making a code consisting of 6 characters.
 Letters range from aa - zz and numbers from 0000 - 9999.

 An example of the url for one picture is: https://prnt.sc/aa0000